First Dark Matter Search Results From Coherent CAPTAIN-Mills: Data Analysis

 \subsection{Determine $\bm{T_0}$}

-To search for coherent scattering from prompt $\pi^\pm$ decay and dark matter events that are assumed to come from $\pi^{0}$ decay, one of the most critical components to know about the experimental setup is when the first speed-of-light particle is expected to arrive at the detector, $T_0$.
+To search for coherent scattering from prompt $\pi^\pm$ decay and DM events that are assumed to come from $\pi^{0}$ decay, one of the most critical characteristics of the experimental setup is knowing when the first speed-of-light particle is expected to arrive at the detector, $T_0$.
 To determine $T_0$, a 1-liter EJ301 detector was placed inside of an adjacent flight path (FP3), to measure the gammas being produced from the protons hitting the target.
 Because of the high event rate, no particle identification could be made.
 However, with enough statistics the turn on can be measured, and knowing that the neutrons must first pass though a moderator, the turn on must be coming from gammas.
 This was verified by changing the amount of lead that was placed in front of the 1-liter EJ301 detector.

-The results from measurements made to determine $T0$ are shown in Fig.~\ref{fig:T0}.
+The results from measurements made to determine $T_0$ are shown in Fig.\,\ref{fig:T0}.
 The plot compares the accumulated waveforms from the FP3 EJ301 detector and the pulses observed in CCM after being corrected for cable length and detector distance difference.
 A first order derivative was used to determine when each detector first saw light.
 FP3 measured a time of -524\,ns and CCM measured a time of -314\,ns, a time difference of 210 ns.

-Taking the triangular profile of the beam and assuming the width of the pulse is 270\,ns, about 90\% of the speed-of-light events produced from $\pi^0$ decays are reaching CCM before CCM starts to see a large turn on of beam related events.
+Taking the triangular profile of the beam and assuming the width of the pulse is 280\,ns, about 90\% of the speed-of-light events produced from $\pi^0$ decays are reaching CCM before CCM starts observing a large turn on of beam related events.
 The beam region-of-interest (ROI), is defined in the Sec.\,\ref{sec:dmCuts} and is based on the measured efficiency.